libp2p/blog/src/_blog/kotlin-libp2p-2023.md

 I didn't like the threading part in Java, it was not performing well.
 And, threads don't scale well.
 So, I was looking for a "light-threads" library and was considering "Project Loom" at the time.
 However, Project Loom is still in its infancy stage, and didn't continue with it.
 Via a colleague I heard about Kotlin and I immediately became enthusiastic, I think it's a very nice language and coroutines are awesome.
-For people that don’t know: Kotlin is a language developed by JetBrains and is the preferred language for Android development (but I personally use it for backend work).
+For people that don’t know: Kotlin is a language developed by JetBrains and is the preferred language for Android development.
 The Kotlin compiler compiles Kotlin into JVM bytecode (the same bytecode as Java) so Kotlin can run on any compliant JVM and is fully interoperable with Java.
 Although coroutines are great, I had to be aware of several things.
 For example: Suspendable methods can not be called from non-suspendable methods (I think Go does not have this limitation).
 This is okay, however, you have to take this into account when designing/developing the software.
 And, dead-locks can occur when using thread locking mechanisms such as ReentrantLock.
 Because when a function acquires a lock and is suspended while holding the lock, when the function is resumed again, it can run on a different thread.

-Although the Mplex protocol is rather trivial, I had some nasty issues while closing streams and connections in the right order.
+Although the Mplex protocol is rather trivial, I had some nasty issues while closing streams and closing connections in the right order.
 Streams send a 'ClosedFrame' to its peer to indicate the stream is half closed.
 But, since several streams share the same Connection, they also share the same output channel which is managed by the Connection.
-When I close the stream and also the connection.
-Due to ordering, the connection close can happen before the stream close.
+When I close the stream and also the connection, and due to ordering, the connection close can happen before the stream close.
 In such a case, the '
 CloseFrame' can not be sent on a closed channel.
 So, the connection close has to wait until all streams are closed (which is not trivial since a lot of things happen lazily).

-The Swarm opens connections to peers and synchronizing this is a bit tricky.
+Lastly, the Swarm is responsible for opening connections to peers.
+And synchronizing this is a bit tricky.
 Imagine multiple clients want to open a connection to the same peer.
 In this case, only one dial should be made to the peer and the connection must be shared between those clients (clients have distinct streams running atop of this shared connection).
 Also, a peer can have multiple addresses and I didn't want to have multiple connections to the same peer using different addresses.
 So, the addresses are prioritized.
 First the first address is dialed.
 If this fails, the second address is dialed.
 And so on.
 The last challenge with swarming that I solved was the retrying mechanism.
 If a peer is offline, I want retry the dial by first waiting (this increases between dial attempts) and then do the redial.
+And then multiple times.
 I synchronized everything by using a priority-queue with timestamps.
 A feature that I didn't implement yet is dial limiting, e.g. a maximum of N dials can occur simultaneously.

-##
+## Satisfactions

+The things the I loved to implement were several: Swarm, Datastore, Eventbus, and more.
+But the nicest satisfaction I had was the way how to handle ktor streams.
+I use Ktor as a low-level network library (opening sockets, sending/receiving packets, etc).
+Ktor is very generic and there are several ways to do the same thing, using packets(builders), using lambdas, but they all had their limitations/issues.
+In the end I settled with byte-channels and up till now they fulfil all my needs.
+Actually, it is pretty straightforward: using a coroutine that reads N bytes from a byte-channel, do some processing (multiplexing/decrypting/encrypting/etc) and put it on another byte-channel which is shared by the next 'hub',

 ## What's Next?

+The next part is probably finishing the Identify protocol implementation (because I already started that) and then I start implementing Quic.
+After Quic I would like to implement Kademlia.
+Note that I currently do this in my spare time, so I have limited time available.